DaanDeMeyer/mkosi-kernel/README.md

 as bpf which can take a long time to rebuild.

-For each kernel, the out-of-tree build subdirectory used is synthesized from the localversion files in the given kernel source tree, the `CONFIG_LOCALVERSION` setting in the configuration and the `$LOCALVERSION` environment variable.
+For each kernel, the out-of-tree build subdirectory used is synthesized from the localversion files in the given kernel source tree and the `CONFIG_LOCALVERSION` setting in the configuration.

 Various other modules are supported as well.
 For example, to use the btrfs-progs module to bulid and install btrfs-progs: